toptekkie/steamtruck.github.io/about.md

 Emigrated from South Africa to Canada in 1998 to settle with family in Vancouver BC.
 Currently self-employed as engineering consultant/developer as well as Elected Municipal Councillor

-PERSONAL QUOTE:
-“If you dont know where your’e going you never get there”